 The Estate gamekeepers utilise a range of wildlife traps in order to eliminate any species which may compromise the grouse stocks.
 Here are some of the traps which were found routinely in the Peak District National Park during HIT’s Spring 2017 investigation.
 It is important to note that this is not a comprehensive list and that the gamekeepers are known to set many more snares and traps on the Estate.

 PLEASE NOTE that the trap and snare sites come in and out of use depending on the season and other issues.
-It is always worth checking the sites and reporting your findings, so we can build up an accurate record of the gamekeepers’ activities.
+It is always worth checking the sites and reporting your findings (even if sites are empty), so we can build up an accurate record of the gamekeepers’ activities.
 Please remember also that snares and traps can be moved.
 It is always worth surveying around the grid referenced area in case of changes.

 Further info available here: Individual Trap Site Details